VultureProject/vulture-doc/vultureOS/docs/global_config/cluster.md

 ## REST API

 Vulture is fully manageable via REST API.
-Please have a look at the [SWAGGER DOCUMENTATION](../api.md).

-Here you can defined the expected API Key to access REST Endpoint.
+Here you can define the expected API Key to access REST Endpoint.
 Be sure to use something **robust** if you change it, by default Vulture will generate a 16 bytes ASCII random key.

 ## Authentication